 Pexip Infinity is a virtualized and distributed multipoint conferencing platform.
 It enables scaling of video, voice and data collaboration across organizations, enabling everyone to engage in high definition video, web, and audio conferencing.
-It can be deployed in an organization's datacenter, or in a private or public cloud such as Microsoft Azure or Amazon Web Services, as well as in any hybrid combination.
+It can be deployed in an organization's datacenter, or in a private or public cloud such as Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP), as well as in any hybrid combination.